futuregrid/cloud-metrics/doc/source/results/thismonth.rst

 	</div>
 	Figure 9.
 Total VMs count per node cluster for this month on india

-Results for openstack on india.futuregrid.org
+Results for openstack on india.futuregrid.org (TBD)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. raw:: html